andreasolborg/stockfish-analyzer/README.md

 - OpeningTree:	Data structure for managing a tree of chessgames.
 Includes functions for creating the tree, and printing the tree.
 - TreeNode: 	Data structure for a single node in the OpeningTree.
 - Plot:			Class that encapsulates functions used for plotting given a list of games.
-- Document:	 	Class that encapsulates functions used for creating a Word document given a list of games.
+- Document:	 	Class that encapsulates functions used for creating a Word document given a Database instance.
 Also includes functions for creating tables and inserting images.

 # Proposed solution for each task:
 ## 2.1 Games
-**Task 1, 2, 3:** Task 1 is solved in the PGNGame class, where each game has a list of PGNMove objects.
+**Task 1, 2, 3:** Task 1 is solved in the Game class, where each game has a list of Move objects.
 Each game has a dictionary of meta data, and a ordered list of moves
-Task 2 and 3 are solved in the PGNDatabase class, in the parse_from_pgn and compose_to_pgn functions.
+Task 2 and 3 are solved in the Database class, in the parse_from_pgn and compose_to_pgn functions.
 For task 3, we assume you mean design function to export a game TO a textfile, and not from a textfile.

-**Task 4:** PGNDatabase includes a list of games.
-The parsing functionality implemented in task 2 supports managing multiple chessgames aswell as a single chessgame.
-JON SKRIV MER
+**Task 4:** The Database class includes a list of games, parsing and composing functionality, and query functions for different type of games.
+The query/getters for different type of games will return a list of games.
+The parsing and composing functionality impleneted in task 2 supports managing multiple chessgames aswell as a single chessgame.

-**Task 5:** Solved in PGNDatabase with the compose_to_excel and parse_to_excel functions.
-These function uses
+**Task 5:** Solved in Database with the compose_to_excel and parse_to_excel functions.

 ## 2.2 Statistics